Skip to main content

 About Oncle Lee

-For a Montréal dinner where Chinese cuisine is the point of the night, Oncle Lee is a clear option to consider while planning around other Montréal venues such as Fairmount Bagel or Wilensky's Light Lunch Inc. The restaurant is open nightly from 5–11 PM, so the verified schedule points to dinner service every day of the week.
+For a Montréal dinner where Chinese cuisine is the point of the night, Oncle Lee is a clear option to consider while planning around other Montréal venues such as Fairmount Bagel or Wilensky's Light Lunch Inc. The restaurant is open nightly from 5–11 PM, making it a dinner service option every day of the week.

 Choose it for Chinese cooking, not for a general Montréal sampler